- How do I acquire a student visa?

 - How do I reach university on the first day of the course?

-On your first day you will be guided by your local coordinator.
+On your first day you will be guided by a member of your host family or PetrSU coordinator.

 - Who can I address if I have problems?